Animalfox/docker-ts-application-boilerplate/README.md

 # Docker TypeScript Application Boilerplate

-A minimal TypeScript application from scratch that will teach you how to package it and distribute it to users using Docker.
+This is a TypeScript boilerplate repository designed to help you learn how to package and distribute applications using Docker.

 ## License